phyletica/ecoevolity/docs/yaml-config.rst

                 estimate: false

-This is because there is no natural way to recode the 4 nucleotide states to binary.
+This is because there is no natural way to recode the 4 nucleotide states to two states.
-Thus, if you try to estimate frequencies of the binary states, your results will be sensitive to the vagaries of how you decide to code your nucleotides as binary.
+Thus, if you try to estimate frequencies of the two states, your results will be sensitive to the vagaries related to how you decided to code your nucleotides as binary.

-However, if the characters you are using are truly binary, then it might make sense to estimate the frequencies of the two states.
+However, if the characters you are using are truly biallelic, then it might make sense to estimate the frequencies of the two states.
 Another option is::

             freq_1: